kimtth/visual-genius/README.md

 1. Set parameters under `infra\parameter.json`
 2. Execute `deploy.ps1` to upload the dataset, deploy Azure resources, initialize the database, and set up the search index.
 3. Create a DALL·E model on the Azure Portal and set the deployment model name in `Azure > WebApp > Environment variables > 'AZURE_OPENAI_IMG_MODEL_DEPLOYMENT_NAME'`.
 When attempting to deploy the model using Bicep, it was not possible to deploy at that time.
-4. Deploy the application code to Azure App Service: It is recommended to use the `Azure Extension` in VS Code to deploy the code to Azure App Service.
+4. Open the `backend` directory.
+Deploy the application code to Azure App Service: It is recommended to use the `Azure Extension` in VS Code to deploy the code to Azure App Service.
 You can follow the [Quickstart: Deploy a Python app](https://learn.microsoft.com/en-us/azure/app-service/quickstart-python), or use `az webapp deployment source config-zip` to deploy if you have SCM Basic Auth credentials available.

 - The Deployment step using Azure CLI is commented out in `deploy.ps1`.